Fuel Qualification

 Alternative Jet Fuel Prescreening

 The CAAFI R&D team, in collaboration with the University of Dayton Research Institute, has introduced the Prescreening Guidance for Alternative Jet Fuels document developed by the National Jet Fuels Combustion Program (NJFCP).
-These are intended to be early-stage, low-volume, low-cost, and rapid prescreening techniques outside the formal ASTM D4054 approval and evaluation process, especially those that relate to the assessment of jet engine combustor operability, which are among the most expensive testing requirements of the evaluation process.
+These are intended to be early-stage, low-volume, low-cost, and rapid prescreening techniques outside the formal ASTM D4054 qualification and evaluation process, especially those that relate to the assessment of jet engine combustor operability, which are among the most expensive testing requirements of the evaluation process.

 Alternative Jet Fuels Test Database (AJFTD)